-- overseeing the strict compliance of the bylaws and policies within the Board; - assuming an information and advisory role to the Board, particularly by expressing its opinion on any issue that the Board, or if need be by any Committee, believes should be submitted to him/her/them; - assuming any specific mission that may be assigned by the Board, or if need be by any Committee; - assisting more generally the Board in carrying out its missions, without interfering in the Company's management or substituting the directors. - Finally, the Board appoints a Secretary, who may or may not be one of its members, in latter case, he/she does not have voting right.
+- overseeing the strict compliance of the bylaws and policies within the Board, - assuming an information and advisory role to the Board, particularly by expressing its opinion on any issue that the Board, or if need be by any Committee, believes should be submitted to him/her/them, - assuming any specific mission that may be assigned by the Board, or if need be by any Committee, - assisting more generally the Board in carrying out its missions, without interfering in the Company's management or substituting the directors. - The Board may appoint an environmental, social and governance Referent Director ("ESG Referent Director"). - Status and compensation